lostintangent/gistpad/README.md

 ### CodeTour

 GistPad includes integration with [CodeTour](https://aka.ms/codetour), which allows you to author interactive walkthroughs of a codebase.
 This can be helpful for annotating relevant "markers" within a playground, and encouraging users/yourself where to focus.
 In order to create a code tour for a playground, simply open the playground, and click the `...` menu in the editor window of any of the playground's document or the preview window.
 Select `Record CodeTour` and then start adding step annotations to your playground's code.
 Then, anytime you or someone else opens your playground, the tour will be automatically started.

-> Note: In order to record and playback tours, you need to install the [CodeTour](https://aka.ms/codetour) extension seperately.
-For more details on how to record/play tours, refer to the extension's readme.

 ### Template Galleries